 Is Autonomous Task Agent Safe?

-Yes, Autonomous Task Agent is safe to use.
-Autonomous Task Agent is a software tool with a Nerq Trust Score of 70.3/100 (B), based on 5 independent data dimensions.
-It is recommended for use.
+Use Autonomous Task Agent with some caution.
+Autonomous Task Agent is a software tool with a Nerq Trust Score of 57.2/100 (C), based on 5 independent data dimensions.
+Below the recommended threshold of 70.
 Security: 0/100.
 Maintenance: 1/100.
 Popularity: 0/100.
 Data sourced from multiple public sources including package registries, GitHub, NVD, OSV.dev, and OpenSSF Scorecard.
-Last updated: 2026-03-27.
+Last updated: 2026-07-15.
 Machine-readable data (JSON).

 Is Autonomous Task Agent safe?